 - The technology development department builds primary capacity both for Canadian industry and the Canadian government.

-    - The exploration group leverages Canadian expertise in robotics, working with ESA and NASA on Mars exploration, the ISS and the International Space Exploration Coordination Group on Earth observation, satellite communications, exploration and industrial strategic alliances.
+- The exploration group is home to some of the most visible international cooperation for the Canadian space program.
+Leveraging Canadian expertise in robotics, the exploration group cooperates with ESA and NASA on Mars exploration, continues its involvement with the ISS and participates in the International Space Exploration Coordination Group.
+As the only non-European cooperating state in ESA, CSA has a relatively strong alignment with ESA.
+Both share common objectives and priorities on Earth observation, satellite communications, exploration and industrial strategic alliances.

-    Wörner said that future exploration objectives will be set at the governmental level and funded publicly, including participation from academia.
-He said public infrastructure efforts and security applications should be specified by governments and that synergies through more complete exploration of the dual-use space will provide for new avenues for cooperation discussions.
-Finally, he said, a new coalition between technology and culture will be a significant driver of global space activity.
+Wörner said that future exploration objectives will be set at the governmental level, and funded publicly, including participation from academia.
+He said public infrastructure efforts should continue to be specified by governments, and future security applications will be operated by governments.
+In particular, he said, synergies through more complete exploration of the dual-use space will provide for new avenues for cooperation discussions.
+Finally, he said, a new coalition between technology and culture will be a significant driver of global space activity in future decades.

 During the question and answer session, Farina indicated that budgets will be the biggest immediate barrier to international cooperation, while Wörner noted that partnerships between “senior” and “junior” members are ultimately untenable, and must be replaced with a real partnership of peers.
 Even if both partners are not peers in terms of funding or capabilities, he said, a strong hierarchical component isn’t really meaningful cooperation.